Werewolf by Night (TV special): Filming

 Filming was expected to begin in late March 2022 at Trilith Studios in Atlanta, Georgia, under the working title Buzzcut, and had begun by March 29.
 Zoë White served as cinematographer.
 Filming was previously expected to begin in February to last for a month until March.
 Werewolf by Night employed many practical effects, such as Russell's transformation into a werewolf.
 Visual effects supervisor Joe Farrell assisted with this, which "took months to design and figure out" how to execute.
 The transformation is seen mainly from Elsa's perspective, which was done because Giacchino felt this would be scarier if the audience was not fully shown the transformation.
-The only CGI elements were the cage bars, as the practical ones had to be removed when shooting in order to achieve the proper shadow projection from the projector.
-Another practical technique used was filming various moments backwards to then be reversed during editing, such Verussa being grabbed by the werewolf; actress Samson was filmed starting against the cage and then was pulled away from it.
+The only CGI elements were the cage bars, as the practical ones had to be removed when shooting to achieve the proper shadow projection from the projector.
+Another practical technique used was filming various moments backwards to then be reversed during editing, such as Verussa being grabbed by the werewolf; actress Samson was filmed starting against the cage and then was pulled away from it.

 Man-Thing was realized through a combination of actor Carey Jones in a practical suit, animatronics, and practical and CGI effects.
 KNB EFX Group created all of the practical monsters and animatronics for the special, including a life-size practical Man-Thing animatronic that was used for an on-set reference.
 Giacchino noted the other monsters in the special were created with practical effects and that CGI elements were only used for Man-Thing because they would have not been able to create him without them, though they had attempted to use the animatronic for the entire special.
 Ulysses Bloodstone was an animatronic puppet, which came at the suggestion of Cameron late in the production process.
 Some of the "more brutal elements" in the special and its fight sequences were conceived on the day of filming.
 The fight between the guards and the werewolf was filmed as a continuous shot, with the stunt performers in the scene only needing two takes for it.
-Filming lasted 12 days, and had wrapped by late April.
+Filming lasted 18 days, and had wrapped by late April.